MakSzafa/docker-django-vue-postgres-project-template/README.md

 To create an admin account from data stored in .env file use:
 `docker compose run backend python manage.py createsuperuser --noinput`

+To create an admin account in production mode use:
+`docker compose -f docker-compose-prod.yml run backend python manage.py createsuperuser`